ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

+Q.
-1. 1.
-Write the formulae for the finite difference rule used in numerical differentiation.
+1. Write the formulae for the finite difference rule used in numerical differentiation.
 2. What is the main problem with this formulae?
 3. Indicate one problem with software tools which utilize numerical differentiation and successive operations on floating point numbers.

 <details><summary><b>Answer</b></summary>